 Succession and Sustainability

-Prior to each application round opening, universities will hold a briefing and/or share information on current external grant funding opportunities for cooperative projects between the UK and Germany.
+Prior to each application round opening, universities will share information on current external grant funding opportunities for cooperative projects between the UK and Germany.

 Proposals must demonstrate sustainability beyond the funded period.